QuaSi-Software/Documentation/docs/resie_fundamentals.md

 Energy systems can be classified into seven categories, which are:

-* `Dispatchable sink`: A unit consuming a dispatchable amount of energy.
+* `Bounded sink`: A unit consuming a flexible amount of energy.
 For example can consume waste heat produced by other units.
-* `Dispatchable source`: A unit producing a dispatchable amount of energy, drawing it from outside the network boundary.
+* `Bounded source`: A unit producing a flexible amount of energy, drawing it from outside the network boundary.
 For example drawing in heat from the ambient environment.
 * `Fixed sink`: A unit consuming an amount of energy fixed within a time step.
 For example a demand of hot water for heating.
 * `Fixed source`: A unit producing an amount of energy fixed within a time step.
 For example a photovoltaic power plant.
 * `Transformer`: A unit transforming energy in at least one medium to energy in at least one medium.
 For example a heat pump using lower temperature heat and electricity to produce higher temperature heat.